eoinkelly/notes/music/theory/music.md

     - harmony = two or more pitches at the same time
     - the Hz distance between notes is not constant - the higher the note the bigger the gap to the next note
-        - seems to be roughly exponential looking
+        - seems to be roughly exponential looking (see graph below)
         - example:
             - Guitar open low E -> F is ~10 Hz
             - Guitar high E string 12th fret E -> F is ~78 Hz